givenscj/Vector-Search-AI-Assistant/Search/readme.md

 products:
 - azure-cosmos-db
 - azure-openai
-name: Sample chat app using Azure Cosmos DB for NoSQL and Azure OpenAI
+name: Sample chat app using PostgreSQL and Azure OpenAI
 urlFragment: chat-app
-description: Sample application that implements multiple chat threads using the Azure OpenAI "text-davinci-003" model and Azure Cosmos DB for NoSQL for storage.
+description: Sample application that implements multiple chat threads using the Azure OpenAI "text-davinci-003" model and PostgreSQL for storage.
 azureDeploy: https://raw.githubusercontent.com/azure-samples/cosmosdb-chatgpt/main/azuredeploy.json
 ---

-# Azure Cosmos DB + OpenAI ChatGPT
+# PostgreSQL + OpenAI ChatGPT

-This sample application combines Azure Cosmos DB with OpenAI ChatGPT with a Blazor Server front-end for an intelligent chat bot application that shows off how you can build a simple chat application with OpenAi ChatGPT and Azure Cosmos DB.
+This sample application combines PostgreSQL with OpenAI ChatGPT with a Blazor Server front-end for an intelligent chat bot application that shows off how you can build a simple chat application with OpenAi ChatGPT and PostgreSQL.

 ![Cosmos DB + ChatGPT user interface](screenshot.png)